agustinjaume/GCP_Work_flow_ETL/README.md

 ### Big Query with Python function to perform SQL query

-wWe already know the SQL statements to interact with data in a database.
+We already know the SQL statements to interact with data in a databases.

 ```
 SELECT name  FROM `ivory-honor-272915.20200821db20200820100914tot10.20200821db20200820100914tot10` LIMIT 1000